tlienart/tlienart.github.io/src/pages/csml/mtheory/matinvlem.md

 # Matrix inversion lemmas

-The _Woodbury formula_ is maybe one of the most ubiquitous trick in basic linear algebra: it starts with the explicit formla for the inverse of a block 2x2 matrix and results in identities that can be used in kernel theory, the Kalman filter, to combine multivariate normals etc.
+The _Woodbury formula_ is maybe one of the most ubiquitous trick in basic linear algebra: it starts with the explicit formula for the inverse of a block 2x2 matrix and results in identities that can be used in kernel theory, the Kalman filter, to combine multivariate normals etc.

+In these notes I present a simple development leading to the Woodbury formula, and the special case of the Sherman-Morrison formula with some code to show those at work.

 ## Partitioned matrix inversion